 Many web-search queries serve as the beginning of an exploration of an unknown space of information, rather than looking for a specific web page.
 To answer such queries effectively, the search engine should attempt to organize the space of relevant information in a way that facilitates exploration.

 Aspector combines two sources of information to compute aspects.
-We discover candidate aspects by analyzing query logs, and cluster them to eliminate redundancies.
+We discover candidate aspects by analyzing query logs and cluster them to eliminate redundancies.
 We then use a mass-collaboration knowledge base (e.g., Wikipedia) to compute candidate aspects for queries that occur less frequently and to group together aspects that are likely to be â€œsemanticallyâ€ related.

-It really shouldn’t come as a surprise that Google would venture off into this direction.
+It really shouldn’t come as a surprise that Google would venture off into this knowledge bases direction.
 It’s an interest on the part of Google that could be seen as far back as Sergey Brin’s publication of the paper Extracting Patterns and Relations from the World Wide Web (pdf) in the 90s around the time that he and Lawrence Page worked to transform their Backrub search engine into Google.

 Google projects like that described in the paper WebTables: Exploring the Power of Tables on the Web (pdf) also shows Google attempting to extract information from structured tables found within the unstructured pages of the Web to understand the semantic relatedness of data about people, places, and things.
 Google Squared was powered by such an analysis and understanding derived from projects like that one.

-This knowledge base approach isn’t even very novel at Google if you look at how Google has been collecting and ranking results for Google Maps for more than a couple of years.
+This knowledge bases approach isn’t even very novel at Google if you look at how Google has been collecting and ranking results for Google Maps for more than a couple of years.
 In addition to looking at databases from telecom directories for information about distinct businesses and organizations at specific locations, Google has also been crawling the Web to find mentions of those businesses where geographic location information is also included.

 Google may also determine that a particular site or page is the authoritative page for a business or organization, but there are businesses and locations and landmarks that don’t even have webpages that are included in Google Maps.

-Google’s knowledge base results provide information about entities that might appear within queries, and may even anticipate and answer subsequent queries, but they are summaries that both provide value to searchers and may help lead to the further exploration of topics and ideas around aspects related to searches.
+Google’s knowledge bases results provide information about entities that might appear within queries, and may even anticipate and answer subsequent queries, but they are summaries that both provide value to searchers and may help lead to the further exploration of topics and ideas around aspects related to searches.
 If you’re a site owner, it might not hurt to be perceived as an authority for those topics.